HanaHelaly/HanaHelaly/README.md

 - 👋 Hi, I’m @HanaHelaly
-- 👀 I’m interested in data science.
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning AI and machine learning.
+- 🌱 I’m currently learning AI and machine learning
-- 💞️ I’m looking to collaborate on innovative projects in the realm of data science and AI.
+- 💞️ I’m looking to collaborate on innovative projects in the realm of data science and AI
 - 📫 How to reach me hanahelaly99@gmail.com

 <!---